What types of business insurance does an electrical contractor need?

 tip iconExpert Insight"The cost of business insurance depends on many factors, and some policy types are more expensive than others.
 Before you purchase any insurance policy, compare quotes from a few different insurance companies to find the best coverage at the most affordable rate."

-How much does electrician insurance cost by month and year?
+How much does electrician insurance cost?

 Here’s the average cost of electrician insurance by policy type, based on rate data from Insureon.